USACE/cwms-data-api/docs/source/decisions/0008-timeseries-csv-format.rst

      - Units should exist in exactly one canonical location in all modes.
 Conditionally adding them as metadata comments will cause confusion over the inconsistency
    * - Optional columns
      - Optional (off by default): ``time-series-id``, ``office-id``, ``version-date``, ``data-entry-date``, ``quality``
      - Everything except ``date-time`` and ``value`` (with units in the header) is optional.
 Because headers are always included, optional columns can be toggled without breaking parsing.
 Clients should rely on column names, not indices.
+Given units are in the `value` header, clients will need to handle this appropriately to determine the correct column index.
    * - Metadata fields
      - May be emitted as top-of-payload comments (``metadata-format=comment``) or as actual columns (``metadata-format=column``)
      - The following fields can be treated as metadata comments at top-of-payload rather than columns: ``time-series-id``, ``office-id``, ``version-date``.
 These are optional (off by default).
 When included as comments, the payload starts with a line indicating count (e.g., ``# metadata-count: 3``) to aid parsing.